 There is a paradox.
 DH wants to be accessible, but DH wants to address complex and underlying issues in society.
 DH wants to “unmask racialized systems of power,” yet DH is based in technology that “developed out of a racialized system (Gallon).”
 DH wants to create a grassroots recovery, yet DH starts not from the community, but from academia.
 DH states it wants to “move ‘beyond normative ideas of who is a digital humanities scholar (Terman),’” yet DH is almost completely based in higher education.
 Where do we start to address these contradictions?

 Are we, as digital humanists, exclusionist in the language we use to describe the systemic issues that exclude people?
-Ideas that go viral are simple, easily applicable, and easily changed to fit a personal framework (Bennett & Segerberg).
-Yet while discussing topics of race and gender, simplifying an issue can create misinformation and misunderstanding.
-We all have complex and rich histories, we just need a staring place to begin exploring them.
+Yet, while discussing topics of race and gender, simplifying an issue can create misinformation and misunderstanding.
+We all have complex and rich histories, we just need a starting place to begin exploring them.
 These histories are all about perspective, meaning we need more people with diverse backgrounds to engage in these topics and allow for their voices to be heard.
-It is necessary for digital humanists to create an entry point for those interested in developing and sharing their knowledge on issues like race and gender.
+If we reached more people, would this help DH reach the goal of impacting complex, underlying issues?